 “Users often perceive aesthetically pleasing design as design that’s more usable.”

 This law is based on human behavior.
 As we see, the design on the left is neutral and hierarchies are used well.
 If we compare it with the second design, we see the application of colors and a much higher level of detail, aesthetically it is perceived more pleasantly.
 Humans tend to recognize this design as more usable.
-A design may be cute but it doesn’t fulfill all the functionalities.
+As a result, a design may be cute but it doesn’t fulfill all the functionalities.

-With this example, we highlight the importance of the UI, because it helps the user to interact more easily and pleasantly, as a result, the experience improves.
+This example highlights the importance of the UI because it helps the user to interact more easily and pleasantly, as a result, the experience improves.

-Five years ago only five laws existed, but year over year more laws have been added and now we have twenty.
+Now we have twenty laws recently added.
 I’m sure this will increase, you can check out all the laws here.

 What is the difference between UX and UI?

 UI is inside UX, with UX being the umbrella of everything.
 The fundamental piece in the UI.
-They are usually separated because it is much easier to understand, but both must be connected.
+Both must be connected although is much easier to understand when they are separated.

 User Interface (what the end-user perceives)